 Savvy hotels and restaurants leverage their apps and WiFi to collect survey data in real-time.
 Using digital survey tools gives your business the ability to aggregate data and derive insights within seconds.
 They’re a great way to track customer ratings and satisfaction or pinpoint areas for improvement.

-How to use hospitality technology to improve the guest experience.
+How to use hospitality technology to improve the customer experience.

-Want to know what drives high-quality guest experiences in the hospitality industry?
+Want to know what drives high-quality customer experiences in the hospitality industry?
 Data.

 Most hospitality technology can collect data.
-However, it’s the volume of data and how the data is structured that will be your guiding light to building better guest experiences.
+However, it’s the volume of data and how the data is structured that will be your guiding light to building better customer experiences.

 For effective hospitality management, you can’t neglect any awareness, reputation, and retention opportunity throughout the guest journey.
 Through a combination of GEM and reputation management, you can optimize every guest interaction and track performance along the way.

 To keep it simple: Streamline your digital touchpoints.
 Create efficiencies that anticipate customer pain points.
 Automate basic operations.
 The right hospitality technology can empower you to be proactive about your brand impact with your guests, and reach your operational objectives.